AllanChain/gridsome-plugin-pwa/README.md

 }
 ```

-`msTileImage` is similar to `androidChrome`, but can only one icon. e.g.:
+`msTileImage` is similar to `androidChrome`, but only one icon. e.g.:

 ```js
 {